scaleoutsean/awesome-solidfire/README.md

 Q: I'd like to do some SoliFire logging stuff, how do SolidFire logs look like?

-A: These two lines were obtained by forwarding SolidFire cluster log to syslog-ng (from which we can forward it elsewhere): the second is an API call and therefore in the JSON format).
-Element logs in the rsyslog format and timestamps (format: `MMM  d HH:mm:ss`) use UTC.
+A: The following lines were obtained by forwarding SolidFire cluster log to syslog-ng (from which we can forward it elsewhere): the second is an API call and therefore in the JSON format).
+Element Software creates log using the rsyslog format and timestamps (format: `MMM  d HH:mm:ss`; RFC3336).
+To make archived SolidFire logs more useful we'd have to create several filters (to gather only useful content and convert it to a format that's easier to analyse) somewhere along our log forwarding path.

 ```shell
 Jun  3 16:14:46 192.168.1.29 master-1[20395]: [APP-5] [API] 24018 DBCallback httpserver/RestAPIServer.cpp:408:operator()|Calling RestAPI::ListBulkVolumeJobs activeApiThreads=1 totalApiThreads=16 user=admin authMethod=Cluster sourceIP=192.168.1.12